Soldiers of Love

 Back then, a distant relative of mine, Sirius Black, had bad blood with his younger brother, Regulus Arcturus Black.
 Quite a fancy, awe-inducing name, no?
 But he was anything but.
-Regulus was a tool of his parents' devices and he really didn't have a hold of his own life.
-He was little more than a doll, and the only support he had was from his family's house elf, Kreacher, and from his so-called "friends" who were pretty much all Death Eaters or Death Eaters-in-the-making.
+Regulus was a tool of his parents' devices, and he really didn't have a hold of his own life.
+He was little more than a doll, and the only support he had was from his family's house-elf, Kreacher, and from his so-called "friends" who were pretty much all Death Eaters or Death Eaters-in-the-making.

 He was shadow and couldn't ever be touched by the light.
 Or so he thought.

 Towards the end of his Hogwarts life, Regulus grew increasingly desperate.
 He began clawing for the remains of a human life as his Dark wizard future encroached upon him.
-He was the youngest recruit the Dark Lord had ever taken on and he was sure to be the best lackey Voldemort had ever had.
+He was the youngest recruit the Dark Lord had ever taken on at that point, and he was sure to be the best lackey Voldemort had ever had.
 Regulus probably didn't know the words "fun" or "warmth" at the time.

 Light, enter stage left.

 According to the ever-lovely Rosmerta, she reached out to him because he was compelling.
 She'd never made a connection with a student before, but she was drawn to his character and inner strength, something which apparently he often joked was his "best bout of acting."
 It had been platonic at first, but—as all good love stories do—it changed, evolved into something beyond silly "I love yous" and "Me, toos" and the rest of that mawkish crap.
 Regulus found love with her; Rosmerta found love with him.
 It wasn't just an evolution.
 It was a revolution.